kubernetes/website/docs/concepts/cluster-administration/device-plugins.md

 to the container runtime.

 A device plugin is expected to detect kubelet restarts and re-register itself with the new kubelet instance.
-In version 1.8, a new kubelet instance cleans up all the existing Unix sockets under `/var/lib/kubelet/device-plugins` when it starts.
+In the current implementation, a new kubelet instance cleans up all the existing Unix sockets under `/var/lib/kubelet/device-plugins` when it starts.
 A device plugin can monitor the deletion of its Unix socket and re-register itself upon such an event.